-One thing I plan to keep on doing this year is advocating for increased awareness and understanding about metastatic breast cancer, including the need for further research.
+One thing I plan to keep on doing this year is advocating for increased awareness and understanding about metastatic breast cancer, including the need for further research specific to it.

-Somewhere along the way in this blogging gig, I turned into an advocate of sorts.
+Somewhere along the way in this blogging gig, I turned into an advocate.
 This wasn’t in my original plan.
-Now I realize it was really part of the plan all along, I just didn’t know it at the start.
+Now, I realize it was really part of the plan all along, I just didn’t know it at the start.

 My friend Rachel of The Cancer Culture Chronicles helped bring out my inner advocate.
-In fact, she pointed out this very thing to me herself.
 One of the many things she taught me was to push myself, to step out of my writing comfort zone.
 Rachel’s advocacy sparked mine.
 I continue to learn from her voice even now.

-We’ve made some pretty substantial progress of late in bringing metastatic breast cancer out of the shadows thanks to the work of many.
-Check out my Mets page for some great mets resources and also for a list of blogs written by individuals living with mets.
-If you are living with mets, writing a blog and would like to be added to this list, let me know.
+We’ve made some pretty substantial progress in bringing metastatic breast cancer out of the shadows thanks to the work of many.
+Check out my Mets page for some great mbc resources and also for a list of blogs written by individuals living with mbc.

 Part of being a #fearlessfriend is also being a #fearlessadvocate.
 (These are Twitter #BCSM hashtags.
 Here’s a link to learn about #BCSM).